Ian-Blanshard/MP4-Coffee-Shop/README.md

 ![Full screen navbar](/static/images/full_screen_navbar.jpg)
 The nave bar allows user to navigate the page, the coffee shop logo will return users to the homepage, the profile icon contains a dropdown with all the profile related links and the shopping basket contains one with all the shopping bag related links.

-The superuser will have additonal links avaiable to them inside these menus, these are not visible to other users and even if the url is typed in directly they are not accessible to to others.
+The superuser will have additional links available to them inside these menus, these are not visible to other users and even if the url is typed in directly they are not accessible to to others.

 There is also quick links to the products of each category in a secondary bar.